sscdotopen/playing/README.md

 This repository is a scratchspace of mine to play around with some Rust functionality (and measure its impact on runtime).
 Note that none of this code is intended to be used in production somewhere.

 It currently tests different ways to sum up the entries of a 1024x1024 matrix of type ```Vec<Vec<f32>>``` which represents a collection of row-vectors.
-It has three different approaches implemented: column-wise summation (which has very bad cache locality), row-wise summation (much better cache locality) and SIMD-accelerated row-wise summation.
+It has three different approaches implemented in [lib.rs](src/lib.rs): column-wise summation (which has very bad cache locality), row-wise summation (much better cache locality) and SIMD-accelerated row-wise summation.
 Interestingly there is a factor of 10x difference on the runtime (on my machine):

 ```
 $ cargo bench